rcapdepaula/rcapdepaula/README.md

 # Building a Flexible Career in Front End Web Development.

-## Svelte / SvelteKit / React.js / Next.js / REST API / Supabase.
+## Svelte / SvelteKit / React.js / Next.js / REST API /

 A pioneer in driving and establishing brands in the digital environment since 2009.